 According to the Humane Society of the United States, “Each year, it’s estimated that more than one million adoptable dogs and cats are euthanized in the United States, simply because too many pets come into shelters and too few people consider adoption when looking for a pet.”
 Most animal shelters do their best to take in unwanted pets and rehome them, but the costs associated with medical care, food and shelter add up making the task monumental for everyone involved.

 Rescuing a shelter animal not only gives the animal a second chance in a happy home, but you may also save it from being euthanized in an overcrowded shelter.
 By taking home a new pet, you also make room at the shelter for another animal with nowhere else to go.
 This is especially important for senior pets as they typically get a bad reputation because of the stigma associated with their age and potential growing medical needs.
 This causes them to have an extended stay at shelters, but it does not necessarily mean they are not loving and loyal companions.

 At William Mattar Law Offices, we encourage the public to not only consider rescuing a shelter animal, but to donate to shelters in order to help offset the tremendous costs associated with helping these animals find forever homes.
 Financial donations can give shelters the support they need to provide food, shelter, and medical care to homeless animals.
 Shelters and rescues are also in need of volunteer support.

 More Than Just Dogs and Cats

-William Mattar offers many helpful resources to help you find a shelter close to you and that includes contact information if you want to talk to a shelter about adoption.
-When you are ready to open up your heart to a furry friend and give an animal a forever home, we sincerely encourage you to check out a shelter and bring home a shelter animal today.
+William Mattar Law Offices offers many helpful resources to help you find a shelter close to you.
+When you are ready to open up your heart to a furry friend and give an animal a forever home, we sincerely encourage you visit a local shelter or rescue group.